mashharuki/IPFS-lit/README.md

 # Unlockable Content with IPFS x Lit

 ![Image for application](/public/UnlockableContent.png)
 To show how to use Lit, we’ll build a DApp with a React frontend.
-The DApp connects to [IPFS (InterPlanetary File System)](https://docs.ipfs.tech/concepts/what-is-ipfs/) to upload files, stores the Lit encrypted IPFS content identifier (CID) to the application’s state, and decrypts the CID to display the uploaded file.
-The access control conditions for encrypting and decrypting the file will be whether or not the connected wallet holds a [Monster Suit NFT](https://opensea.io/collection/monster-suit).
+The DApp connects to [IPFS (InterPlanetary File System)](https://docs.ipfs.tech/concepts/what-is-ipfs/) to upload images or files, stores the Lit encrypted IPFS content identifier (CID) to the application’s state, and decrypts the CID to display the uploaded file.
+The access control conditions for encrypting and decrypting the file will be whether or not the connected wallet holds at least  0.00001 ETH.

-Currently, there are a few platforms that support NFTs with unlockable content.
 Generally, content that is unlockable is only unlockable on the platform it was created on.
 What is unlockable on OpenSea is not unlockable on Zora.

 Using Lit Protocol, it's possible to provision decryption keys so any content can be decentralized and private, essentially encrypted and unlockable.
 Imagine a future where an NFT that is unlockable on OpenSea is unlockable on SolSea.
 Additionally, Lit Protocol makes it possible to have unlockable content accessible outside of traditional NFT platforms.
 One example is token gating items in a Shopify store.